colestrode/botkit-promise-storage/README.md

   });
 ```

+This doesn't overwrite the storage interface for botkit but instead provides a new one interface you can use.
+Botkit
+relies on its own callback-based storage interface internally, so do not overwrite the existing storage module.

 ## Interface

 The returned storage object has the same interface as `controller.storage`, except each method returns a promise.
+The following methods are exported for each scope (`teams`, `channels`, `users`):

 ### all